 - 10 mile(s) from The Beach, boating, rafting, scuba diving

 - 20 mile(s) from Greyhound Race Track

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Fort Myers.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Fort Myers.
 Chase the links to explore the local region even more.